 Himalaya Live Sauce is extracted from "fresh-frozen" cannabis, frozen fresh at the farm immediately after harvest.
 This gives Live Sauce an explosively bright, fresh flavor.

 Both Himalaya Original and Live Sauce contain single-strain cannabis extract, with the full-spectrum of cannabis-derived terpenes and other beneficial compounds.

 Yes.
 We take quality control seriously, and we rigorously test the cannabis we use, the cannabis oil we make, and the cartridges we fill.
-By the time a Himalaya cartrige reaches the dispensary, it's been tested four separate times by an independent laboratory.
+By the time a Himalaya cartrige reaches the dispensary, it's been tested multiple times by an independent laboratory.
 And because we make all Himalaya products ourselves at our headquarters in the City of Trees, we know exactly what goes in to each and every cartridge.
 We can guarantee that Himalaya is safe and free of toxic contaminants.
 To learn more, visit the Safety page.

 What is the difference between Himalaya and oil with "natural terpenes"? ⌄

 Every Himalaya cartridge contains 6-8% of the original, cannabis-derived, strain-specific terpenes and other essential compounds.* That's how we're keeping weed real.

 Products marketed as containing "natural terpenes" or "botanical terpenes" are flavored with terpenes derived from other plants: pine trees, lemons, etc. (These are the same chemicals used in plug-in air fresheners and perfume.)
 These cannabis products may contain few, if any, of the original cannabis-derived terpenes.
 We think of these products as "flavored THC".

 What do you mean by "essential compounds" in the above question? ⌄